Marika-0/hxtf/README.md

 - A "Test Broker" is a class inheriting from `hxtf.TestBroker` - its main use should be to reference other Test Brokers and Test Cases.
 - A "Test Case" is a class inheriting from `hxtf.TestCase` and is the smallest unit of a Test Setup.
 It should perform a single unit test.

-The HxTF CLI defines several flags for configuring Test Runs, several of which can be overriden by a specific Target in its _&lt;target&gt;.hxml_ file.
+The HxTF CLI defines several flags for configuring Test Runs, several of which can be overridden by a specific Target in its _&lt;target&gt;.hxml_ file.
 When HxTF is invoked on the command line, it creates an _\_.hxml_ file nesting each Target specified to create a Test Run for.
 This _\_.hxml_ defines the main class for the Test Run.

 HxTF operates through a series of Test Brokers (otherwise referred to as 'Test Suites') sequentially instantiating more Test Brokers and/or Test Cases (simply referred to as 'tests').